Selectra-Dev/selectra-standards/programming/PHP.md

 - Keep composer.json entries in correct order - follow schema [reference](https://getcomposer.org/doc/04-schema.md)
 - Always keep repositories sorted when adding them manually
 - When using external dependencies, explanations **SHOULD** be given and links to documentation **SHOULD** be provided.
+- Have to use `tristanjahier/zoho-crm-php` wrapper whenever connecting to [ZohoCRM](https://crm.zoho.com/).

 # Server configuration